-Brave Men Admit Why They've Ghosted Girls In The Past
+Brave Men Admit Why They've Ghosted Girls And You May Get Where They're Coming From

 I think we can all agree being ghosted sucks.